How to SSH to Servers

 Many of these parameters are optional or mutually exclusive.
 For example you don’t need to provide both the server name and the IP address.

 See toolbelt shortcuts, for information on how you can make this even easier.

 Manual shell access

-- Once the port is open, you can find your username and SSH key by visiting the server page for the specific server you would like to login to.
-The SSH key download link is located in the right sidebar of your server page.
+- Find your username and SSH key in the information page for the target server via your Dashboard.
+The SSH key download link is located in the right-hand panel.

 - Change the access rights to the downloaded key to 0600:

 - You can now connect to your server with the following command: